Massage Therapy: FAQs

 Q: How long does the application process take?

-The application process may take two weeks once all documents have been received.
+The application approval process may take up 2 weeks once all documents have been received and the application has been deemed complete.

 Q: When are renewals available?

-Licenses and Registrations expire (biennially) on October 31st.
+Licenses and Registrations expire every two years on October 31.
 Renewal notices are emailed approximately 45 days prior to the expiration date noted on the license.
-If you do not receive your renewal notice, contact the Board Office to make sure we have your correct/current email address.
+If you do not receive your renewal notice, contact the board office to make sure we have your correct/current email address.

 Q: Who are “Board Approved” providers for CPR, First Aid and AED certification?